context-hub/docs/docs/index.md

   custom explanations.
 Use AI to generate user guides, API references, or developer documentation based on your actual code.

+- **Reusable Prompt Libraries:** Create, share, and import collections of specialized prompts for common development tasks.
+Build once, use everywhere, and leverage the community's expertise without reinventing the wheel.

+- **Standardized Team Workflows:** Establish consistent AI interaction patterns across your team by sharing prompt libraries that encode best practices and domain expertise for your specific projects.

 - **Seamless AI Integration**: With MCP support, [connect](/mcp-server) Claude AI directly to your codebase, allowing for real-time, context-aware assistance without manual context sharing.